Please note the MPP program admits students for fall semester only. The priority deadline for applications is February

 Applications can still be submitted after February 15; however, if an application is submitted after the priority deadline, applicants will not be eligible for MPP scholarships.
 Applications must be submited by:

 Contact the Program Manager to request approval of late documents.
 An additional fee of $30.00 will be charged for late submissions.

-To be considered for admission to the MPP program you must submit an online application to University of Utah's Graduate School as well as the MPP program as the program you are applying to in the application.
+To be considered for admission to the MPP program you must submit an online application to University of Utah's Graduate School and choose the MPP program as the program you are applying to in the application.
 Your application, with the required materials, must be submitted by the specified due date.